2017 Pacific typhoon season: Typhoon Khanun (Odette)

 By October 11, the Japan Meteorological Agency upgraded a disturbance that was organizing in the Philippine Sea.
 By 06:00 UTC on the following day, the Joint Typhoon Warning Center also upgraded the disturbance to a depression, designating it as "24W".
 By 12:00 UTC the same day, the JMA officially upgraded the depression, naming it as "Khanun".
 Two hours later, the PAGASA upgraded the depression, naming it "Odette".
 Over the rest of the day, Khanun intensified under favorable conditions, while approaching the northern parts of Luzon.
 At 14:00 UTC (10:00 pm PHST), PAGASA upgraded "Odette" to a tropical storm while nearing landfall over Santa Ana, Cagayan.
 The storm will make landfall on the place, and emerged into the South China Sea, when it started re-intensifying under favorable conditions.
 At 06:00 UTC, JMA upgraded Khanun into a severe tropical storm; the PAGASA would later follow suit, as "Odette" is also upgraded into a severe tropical storm.
 At 14:00 UTC (10:00 pm PHST), PAGASA reported that Severe Tropical Storm "Odette" has exited their Philippine Area of Responsibility.

 Intensifying in the South China Sea, Khanun was upgraded to a typhoon by the JMA on October 14 at 12:00 UTC.
 The JTWC would follow suit six hours later, upgrading the storm into a category 1 typhoon.
 By the next day, JMA reported that Khanun reached its peak intensity with 135 km/h (75 knots) and a pressure of 955 hPa.
 The JTWC would follow suit three hours later with the winds of 165 km/h (90 knots) and a pressure of 965 hPa.
 After its peak, Khanun immediately weakened under the influence of the northeast monsoon; at the time the storm made landfall over the Leizhou Peninsula, the system was barely at tropical storm intensity.
 Both agencies would issue their last advisories on Khanun, as the storm weakened further while approaching the northern Vietnam.

-According to the NDRRMC, Khanun killed only one person, with total damages of ₱4.45 million (US$86,600).
+According to the NDRRMC, Khanun killed one person, with total damages of ₱4.45 million (US$86,600).
 Authorities in Hong Kong and Macau raised the number 8 tropical cyclone warning on October 15 as gale-force winds affected the region.
 In total, damages from Khanun in South China were counted to be CNY2.46 billion (US$373 million).